luomus/species-challenge/README.md

     - Giving incorrect numeric challenge & participation id's -> redirect with flash
     - Thorough testing by multiple people
 - First production version:
+    - Taxa as a dropdown, or perhaps validate (so not accidentally have _all file defined here, or _all file missing)
+    - Autocomplete informal groups from database
     - Mobile navi & testing, including autocomplete
     - All 3 lists
-    - Adjust autocomplete additional species API call: only finnish, only species, colloquial names, match type?
-        - Filter out taxa that are not on the local species list, or make the system work with also taxa that are not on the list.
-    - Autocomplete informal groups from database
-    - Styling
 - Later:
     - Remove button (dull red X?) to participation form taxon list
     - Move observed species list away from challenge main page to separate page, preparing for tables that have >200 observers and species